k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ## 3. Data Flow
 ### 3.1 Overview
 Data flows in and out of Fabric via multiple types of interfaces and data formats.
 Fabric users can use multiple configurations between their data-supplying and data-subscribing systems.
-Connection flexibility is essential for Fabric to integrate data spread across multiple databases and datacenters and to generate its uniquely patented Digital Entities.
+Connection flexibility is essential for Fabric to integrate data spread across multiple databases and datacenters, to generate its uniquely patented Digital Entities, to allow any type of data transformations as per required by the business flow design and to expose the data to third-party systems.
+Both data push and data pull modes are supported between Fabric and any external systems.

 ![](images/fabDataFlow.png)